 Care and Maintenance – What Not to Do

 Finally, there are a few more things to never try when considering how to clean wetsuit.
 These will damage the neoprene, make the suit less flexible or cause wear and tear.
 And we don’t want any of that!
 Here’s what not to do when washing and cleaning.

 Heat damages neoprene so ironing is never an option.
 The material does not really crease anyway so ironing is never necessary.

 Don’t Squeeze Out the Water

 Don’t Leave Tears for Too Long

 It’s important to try to fix tears as soon as possible.
 This helps to prevent it from enlarging and then becoming too big for you, causing water to leak in.

 In order to fix a tear, you can use specific waterproof sealants for the suits.
 Sealant for tire punctures is also another way to help fix a tear.

 Don’t Use Harsh Chemical for Washing

-As mentioned, the neoprene is sensitive to harsh materials like chemical solutions and oil so be very careful when considering how to clean a wetsuit.
+As mentioned, neoprene is sensitive to harsh materials like chemical solutions and oil so be very careful when considering how to clean a wetsuit.

 Skip the household products and stick to using specific cleaners to make sure the chemicals don’t damage it.

-And there you have it, all the answers to the question of how do you clean a wetsuit and the best steps to follow when cleaning and caring for it.
+And there you have it, all the answers to the question of how do you clean a wetsuit or scuba drysuit and the best steps to follow when cleaning and caring for it.
 They are a great investment and ultimately save you money by not having to rent those smelly rental suits.
 So it’s a good idea to take care of them!